digitalocean/sample-nodejs/README.md

 When you no longer need this sample application running live, you can delete it by following these steps:
 1. Visit the app dashboard at https://cloud.digitalocean.com/appsail
-1. Navigate to the nodejs-demo app
+1. Navigate to the sample-nodejs app
 1. Choose "App Config"->"Show More"
 1. Select "Delete", type your app's name, and click "Delete App".

 This will delete the app and destroy any underlying DigitalOcean Droplets.

 **Note: If you don't delete your app, charges for the use of DigitalOcean Droplets will continue to accrue.
-Also, even if you delete your app, a new push to your nodejs-demo repo on Github will trigger a new deploy which will result in DigitalOcean charges.**
+Also, even if you delete your app, a new push to your sample-nodejs repo on Github will trigger a new deploy which will result in DigitalOcean charges.**